UoB-COMSM0166/2026-group-27/README.md

 ## 5.1 Limited Visibility and Combat System - shorter version, need to include code here

 A key challenge we faced was implementing a limited visibility feature (fog) in levels 2 and 3.
 This restricts the player’s vision so that most of the maze remains dark, making navigation difficult and increasing the overall difficulty compared to level 1.
-Players can improve visibility by collecting a torch, which allows them to see a small area around the character (figure?)
+Players can improve visibility by collecting a torch, which allows them to see a small area around the character (figure?).

 <p align="center">
   <b>Figure ?: </b>